togarashimayo/togarashimayo.github.io/content/recipes/nintendo/superspicy-curry.md

 * Used velvetted beef stew cubes instead of beef chuck roast.
 I wrote a bit about how to velvet beef in my [Yor's Stew recipe](../spy_x_family/yors_stew.md).
 * Used yellow nugget potatoes instead of russet potatoes.
 * Added 2.5 mL chili powder and 2.5 mL cayenne powder at the start.
 Then added another 2.5 mL cayenee powder at the end.
+You can probably add more cayenne or use a hotter chili pepper, but please do so at your own risk - you know your limits better than I do.
 * Subsituted soy sauce Worcestershire sauce.
 * Used hot curry roux, specifically House's brand.
 * Added in six drops of deep red food colouring.